jahands/pyenv-mirror/README.md

 # Pyenv-Mirror: the pyenv's unofficial Python archives mirror

-pyenv is a powerful Python version and virtual environment management tool.
-However, when used in mainland China, it often encounters slow download speeds for Python source code packages.
-Although there was a mirror address that could speed up the download, the Python version on that mirror has not been updated for a long time and lacks many new version source codes, which cannot fully meet users' needs.
-Therefore, we have adopted a new method in this repository to implement mirror acceleration function.
+Pyenv is a simple and powerfull python version and environment management tool.
+Unfortuanlly python source files download speed is very slow in china during the installion of python with pyenv, so I create this mirror to speedup the download.

 ## Usage